 - \$190,000 was spent in 2016 for restriping/refreshing of crosswalks in downtown LR east of Broadway.
-The City is currently bidding another contract to restripe/refresh crosswalks in downtown LR west of Broadway to the State Capitol, in 2017. - Support your local bus provider by riding Rock Region Metro!
+In 2017 the City continued restriping/ refreshing of crosswalks in downtown LR west of Broadway to the State Capitol. - In 2017, 4.7 miles of bike lanes were added on Pinnacle Valley, LaMarche, North Rodney Parham, Asher, and Van Buren.

+- Support your local bus provider by riding Rock Region Metro!
 Find their routes here or download their new app on iTunes or the Google Play store.
-Use the Rock Region Trip Planner feature to plan the most effective trip for your day! - Visit the City's BikePed website, click here, to learn how to safely bike and walk in Central Arkansas. - Become involved in your local bicycle advocacy groups.
+Use the Rock Region Trip Planner feature to plan the most effective trip for your day! - Rock Region METRO has added new, cleaner-burning buses to their fleet, adopted passes that ease students use, and created the METRO Transit 101 program to teach people to navigate Rock Region Metro's transit system.
+To schedule your organization's METRO Transit 101 program, contact Rock Region Metro's Becca Green. - Visit the City's BikePed website, click here, to learn how to safely bike and walk in Central Arkansas. - Become involved in your local bicycle advocacy groups.
 You can find information about the Mayoral appointed Bicycle Friendly Community Committee (BFCC), Bicycle Advocacy of Central Arkansas (BACA), and Recycle Bikes for Kids by clicking here.